 The Cultural Development Fund (CDF) enables qualifying cultural organizations to apply for grants from the Department of Cultural Affairs.
 The agency encourages participation in the process by the widest possible representation of the City’s diverse cultural constituency.
 Currently, we receive applications from more than 1,000 organizations and administer grants to more than 880 nonprofit arts and cultural organizations representing a wide range of disciplines and providing cultural experiences for the City’s residents and visitors.

-The current application cycle is for activities taking place between July 1, 2013 and June 30, 2014.
-Any arts or cultural organization interested in applying for a grant from the Department of Cultural Affairs must be:
+The next application cycle will be for activities taking place between July 1, 2015 and June 30, 2016.
+Any arts or cultural organization interested in applying for a future grant from the Department of Cultural Affairs must be:

 - Located and operating in any of the five boroughs of New York City;